 “Affirmative.
 This is designated as an R&R.”

-“Acknowledged,” The patrol officer wondered if it was a rescue or a recovery.
+“Acknowledged,” The patrol officer wondered which R it would be, a rescue or a recovery.
 Rescues could be fun, especially from these rich super yachts: grateful survivors often tipped well.
-Recoveries, well recoveries were never fun in zero G. Recoveries were about bodies.
-They often involved vacuum cleaners.
+Recoveries, well recoveries were never fun in zero G. They often involved vacuum cleaners.

 “Ready?”
 Pripong asked Drian as they slowly changed the lateral rotation of the ship.

 Charlon could see Pripong’s problem; Earth was quickly approaching.
 It was getting bigger on the view screen by the second.
 To carry out their plan, they had to turn the ship away from a landing approach.
 Worse, they couldn’t decelerate.